Prof. Ljubomir Jankovic

 Topic

-How can we be sure that we get what is says on the tin?
+How can we be sure that we get what it says on the tin?
 (Intermediate)

 (How can we be sure that the envelope properties of a constructed building correspond to manufacturer’s specifications before construction?)